← Back to blog

 Domestic violence doesn’t stay at home.
 It affects employees’ safety, well-being, productivity, and their careers — often surfacing at work long before it’s formally disclosed.

 Many workplaces aren’t prepared to respond safely, legally, or effectively.
-At Clausework, I help organizations move beyond surface-level policies to build trauma-informed, gender-responsive frameworks that genuinely support survivors.
+At Clausework, I help organisations move beyond surface-level policies to build trauma-informed, gender-responsive frameworks that genuinely support survivors.

 Defining Domestic and Intimate Partner Violence

 A clear definition in workplace policies is essential.
-Effective frameworks recognize:
+Effective frameworks recognise:

 • Non-physical abuse: emotional, psychological, and financial harm